nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 When a node receives a `TransactionListQuery` message, it MUST respond with a `TransactionList` message.
 This is a response type message so it MUST include the sent `conversationID`.
-Each transaction in the message MUST have been requested.
 Transactions that resulted from a `TransactionListQuery` MUST have been present in that message.
 Unknown transactions references SHOULD be ignored.
 Transactions that resulted from a `TransactionRangeQuery` MUST have an LC value that is within the requested range.
-When a `TransactionList` message is received and this is not true, the entire message MUST be ignored.
+If any of these requirements are not met, the entire message MUST be ignored.

 A `TransactionList` message MAY be broken up into smaller messages, each message should confirm to these rules.
 Each part MUST also use the same `conversationID`.
 All transactions in the `TransactionList` message MUST be sorted by LC value (lowest first).